Simransingh06/smartware-robot/README.md

 Visualization	Real-time grid movement
 Future Scope

-Integration with real robots using ROS (Robot Operating System).
+Integration with ROS (Robot Operating System).

-Use of Dynamic Pathfinding (recalculating paths in changing environments).
+Use of dynamic pathfinding for changing environments.

-Adding multiple robots for multi-agent coordination.
+Multi-robot coordination for warehouse optimization.

-Implementing machine learning for adaptive route planning.
+Integration of machine learning for adaptive navigation.

 References